1

 What is data aggregation?

 Data aggregation includes systematically collecting, transforming, and summarizing raw data from multiple sources.
-A unified, consistent view helps IT teams analyze vast amounts of information, uncover patterns, and derive actionable insights for informed decision-making.
+A clear and consistent view helps IT operation teams analyze large amounts of data.
+This allows them to find patterns and gain useful insights for better decision-making.
 In our case, it’s all about enhancing incident management.

-An example of data aggregation: Suppose your organization has multiple data centers.
+An example of a data aggregation process: Suppose your organization has multiple data centers.
 You can collect logs from servers, network devices, and applications using a data-aggregation tool.
 Your data analysts can analyze the information to monitor system performance and detect anomalies.
-If the server in Cincinnati consistently shows high CPU usage, analyzing the aggregated data can help you identify patterns and resolve potential causes.
+If the server in Cincinnati often has high CPU usage, you should check the combined data.
+This can help you find patterns.
+It may also help you identify possible causes.

 2